 The first thing that drew me to this book was the gorgeous black, white, and red illustrations.
-However it’s also a fun story that teaches counting and telling time.
+However it’s also a fun story for young children that teaches counting and telling time.
 It’s a great book for preschoolers and early elementary-aged kids.

 Squirrel’s New Year’s Resolution by Pat Miller